Vibhu20/interns_task/README.md

 Welcome folks, Thank you for applying for this internship and we are super excited to take this conversation ahead with you.

-But before we go ahead, we would like you to go thru a small assestment, which will help us to evaluate you better on technical skills and working styles.
+But before we go ahead, we would like you to go thru a small assessment, which will help us to evaluate you better on technical skills and working styles.

 ## Task Objective :